Vlad2005-dev/cnn-MRI-denoising/README.md

 ## Dataset

-The dataset is constructed from real EPI BOLD MRI data stored in 4D NIfTI format (X, Y, Z, time). time = 300.
+The dataset is constructed from real EPI BOLD MRI data stored in 4D NIfTI format (X, Y, Z, time).

 The file used to extract the images is a NIfTI file that was converted from DICOM.
 It is a sequence of 300 time slices.
 The images used are EPI BOLD MR images of a head phantom that performs motion at ~ 146-153 time slices.
-It is the same o
+See references section in README for source of the data.

 **Steps:**
 1. Load a 4D EPI BOLD MRI volume